Add to My ListAdd to FavoritesEdit Anime InformationBuy @ RightStuf Buy from Amazon Buy from Japan-Best

 Sorry, but not quite.
 The show’s premise does influence the plot direction, but it’s not why you should watch this show.
 Rather, you should watch Nagi no Asukara if you’re looking for an expertly-crafted drama anime with well-written, dynamic characters; many emotionally intense moments; beautiful artwork, animation, landscapes, and music; poignant yet uplifting drama.

 The area where Nagi no Asukara really excels is in its characterisation.
 The show depicts characters as realistic (as opposed to being caricatures of people), relatable, and likeable.
 The characters are dynamic characters, who are constantly growing and changing as the story progresses.
-This character development is most pronounced in the two main leads, Hikari and Manaka.
+This character development is most pronounced in the main lead, Hikari.

 After watching the very first episode, a few viewers considered Hikari to be an insufferable brat and Manaka an annoying crybaby.
 The show quickly dispels these impressions.
 By episodes 3-5, there’s no reason to complain about Hikari’s or Manaka’s personality at all.
 Nor does their development abruptly stop there.
 They, their friends, and even side characters, continue to change throughout the show.
 Witnessing these characters grow up is truly a rewarding experience.